Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Filter Max Pre-Filters by AAP

 Both these tests were not performed under the 100% scientific scrutiny (although the second was much more extensive and gave a better picture of nitrifying bacterial colonies), however they certainly gave an interesting snapshot of the effectiveness of different bio filtration types.

 The Aquarium Nitrogen Cycle; Bacterial Colonies

-I might add that since these initial tests/studies several years ago, Fluidized Filters have emerged as THE superior aerobic bio filter (especially the new 3rd generation version by TMC).
+I might add that since these initial tests/studies several years ago, Fluidized Filters have emerged as THE superior aerobic bio filter (especially the newest models sold by AAP).

 A resource for Fluidized Filters:

 Tests I ran with Sponge Filters versus 2nd generation Fluidized Sand Bed Filters showed that even the Sponge Filters (the #5 Hydro Sponge versus the basic Lifeguard FB Filter) could not respond to increasingly higher "dumps" of fish food as fast as the FB Filters could.

 As well a new variation on the HOB filter has also emerged that combines the Wet/Dry, Sponge and HOB filter with many of the attributes of these three before mentioned filters and that is the Internal Wet/Dry such as the ReSun BF 100 or the filter found in Bio Cube Aquariums.
 These are in many ways similar to a large Aqua Clear filter, except with the ability to add external devices such as a UV Sterilizer.

 My reason in pointing out these filters is that there are even newer more effective alternatives to Bio Wheels currently available that are not expensive either.